bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 ##### 1.1.3.2 Manual Tests

-Some system tests will be dependent on aspects which cannot be tested automatically, such as screen layout.
+Some system tests will be dependent on aspects which cannot be tested automatically, such as screen layout and visibility.
 These tests will be run manually.
 During development, these tests may be run using an emulator, but to ensure proper funcitonality, they must be run on actual hardware prior to production.

 #### 1.1.4 Regression Tests